 Reconstruction effects on the four-momenta of the final state particles can in principle degrade the kinematic selection.
 For this reason in our studies we used a realistic detector smearing and checked its consistency with GEANT4 and FLUKA simulations (Sec.~\ref{sec:framework}).
 Furthermore, we validated the effects of the detector acceptance, smearing, and track reconstruction with NOMAD data~\cite{Altegoer:1997gv}, although the NOMAD detector had worse acceptance and granularity than the STT.
 We note that similar kinematic selections were successfully demonstrated by NOMAD~\footnote{The higher neutrino energy in NOMAD implies higher backgrounds and more difficult kinematic selections for low multiplicity processes like RES and QE compared to our case study.
 Furthermore, the lowest usable energy in NOMAD was about 5 GeV, which is reasonably close to the spectra expected at LBNF.} in more severe background conditions (rejections up to $10^5$) in various published analyses~\cite{Astier:2001yj,Naumov:2004wa,Astier:2000ng}, as well as in single track measurements of $\bar \nu_\mu$ QE and inverse muon decay~\cite{Lyubushkin:2008pe}.

-The momentum scale of charged particles is calibrated with the mass peak of the large samples of reconstructed $K_0 \to \pi^+\pi^-$ decays~\cite{Duyang:2019prb}.
+The momentum scale of charged particles can be calibrated with the mass peak of the large samples of reconstructed $K^0 \to \pi^+\pi^-$ decays~\cite{Duyang:2019prb}.
 In our study we assume the same energy scale uncertainty of 0.2\% achieved by the NOMAD experiment using this technique~\cite{Wu:2007ab}.
-We note that the STT would provide 25 time higher granularity than NOMAD and about 40 times higher $K_0$ statistics~\cite{Duyang:2019prb}.
+We note that the STT at LBNF would provide 25 times higher granularity than NOMAD and about 40 times higher $K^0$ statistics~\cite{Duyang:2019prb}.
 Similarly, the proton identification and reconstruction efficiency can be accurately calibrated with the large samples of $\Lambda \to p \pi^-$ decays available~\cite{Duyang:2019prb}.
-Both $\Lambda$ and $K_0$ decays can be used to constrain the systematic uncertainty on the reconstruction of the track angles.
+Both $\Lambda$ and $K^0$ decays can be used to constrain the systematic uncertainty on the reconstruction of the track angles.

-The use of a likelihood function in the kinematic analysis (Sec.~\ref{sec:kine}) provides a simple way to vary the purity and efficiency of the selected samples (Fig.~\ref{fig:Hlike}) to validate the background subtraction and the selection efficiencies through appropriate control samples.
+The use of a likelihood function in the kinematic analysis (Sec.~\ref{sec:kine}) provides a simple way to vary the purity and efficiency of the selected samples (Fig.~\ref{fig:Hlike}) to validate the background subtraction and the selection efficiencies through appropriate control samples~\cite{Astier:2001yj}.